ZombieHippie/qa-group-asn02/question-answers/Q2-TestDriver.md

 3224410 is a local prepaid user
 3224420 is a local prepaid user
 b) Answer the following questions based on Q2a: (3 Points)
 i.
+Identify any debugging strategy you used.

+Brute force.

-Identify any debugging strategy you used. ii.
-Explain why did you use/choose that debugging strategy. iii.
+ii.
+Explain why did you use/choose that debugging strategy.

+Because, it was going to work the first time we tried it, and it was a simple problem.

+iii.
 Which other debugging strategy could be used?

+Backtracking.